Despite weak performance, the balance sheet looks pretty good

 The main reason for the stock’s decline today is probably the Q1 outlook.
 Revenue guidance is between NT$34 billion and NT$36 billion whereas analysts expected, on average, NT$39.3 billion according to a survey by Bloomberg.
 The company is also expected to post a wider loss than analysts had been anticipating.

-I don’t think there’s any argument that HTC makes very nice phones.
+I don’t think there’s any argument that HTC makes very nice phones - HTC One.
 But gross margins are really low.
 For Q1 they’re forecasting just over 21% gross margin, and it’s tough to make a profit on that after subtracting their R&D, selling, general and administrative costs.

 That said, Q1 gross margins are expected to rebound from the very weak Q4 levels.
 This past quarter HTC generated a gross margin of only 17.8%.
 New phones and new market launches are perhaps helping them boost performance in the current quarter.